Charles Scott (governor): Philadelphia campaign

 In March 1777, Scott returned to his Virginia farm, taking his first furlough in more than a year.
 In recognition of his service with Washington, Congress commissioned him a brigadier general on April 2, 1777.
 At Washington's request, he returned to Trenton on May 10, 1777.
 His 4th Virginia Brigade and another brigade under William Woodford constituted the Virginia division, commanded by Adam Stephen, who had been promoted to major general.
 With Stephen and Brigadier General William Maxwell ill, Scott assumed temporary command of the division between May 19 and 24.
 Washington spent much of mid-1777 trying to anticipate and counter the moves of British General William Howe, and the lull in the fighting allowed Scott time to file a protest with Congress regarding how his seniority and rank had been calculated.
 After eight months of deliberation, Congress concurred with Scott's protest, placing him ahead of fellow brigadier general George Weedon in seniority.

 At the September 11 Battle of Brandywine, the 4th Virginia Brigade stubbornly resisted the advance of General Charles Cornwallis, but was ultimately forced to retreat.
 Following the British victory, Howe marched toward Philadelphia, stopping briefly at Germantown.
 Scott persistently advocated for an attack on Howe's position at Germantown, and although he was initially in the minority among Washington's generals, he ultimately prevailed upon Washington to conduct the attack.
 On October 4, 1777, the 4th Virginia attacked the British in the Battle of Germantown.
-Because of their circuitous route to the battle, the field was already covered by heavy smoke from muskets and a fire set by the British in a dry buckwheat field when they arrived; they and the other colonial forces were lost in the smoke and retreated.
+Due to their circuitous route to the battle, the field was already covered by heavy smoke from muskets and a fire set by the British in a dry buckwheat field when they arrived; the 4th Virginia and other American units became lost in the smoke and retreated.

-After the defeat at Germantown, Washington's troops took a position in the hills surrounding Whitemarsh, Pennsylvania, about 14 mi from Philadelphia.
+After the American defeat at Germantown, Washington's troops took a position in the hills surrounding Whitemarsh, Pennsylvania, about 14 mi from Philadelphia.
 Scott and four other generals initially favored an attack on Philadelphia in December, but after hearing Washington's assessment of the enemy's defenses there, they abandoned the idea.
 After a series of skirmishes with Howe's men near Whitemarsh, Washington's army camped for the winter at Valley Forge.
 Scott was afforded the luxury of boarding at the farm of Samuel Jones, about three miles from the camp, but rode out to inspect his brigade daily.
 Washington granted him a furlough in mid-March 1778, and he returned to Valley Forge on May 20, 1778.